 The midfield maestros of England's 'golden generation' deserve a spot on an all-time XI for their respective clubs, but did they do enough in a Three Lions shirt to make the cut here?

-Elsewhere, goalkeeper Gordon Banks's exploits in the 1966 World Cup - and his famous save against Pele in 1970 - regularly earn him the all-timer spot between the sticks for England fans.
+Elsewhere, goalkeeper Gordon Banks's exploits in the 1966 World Cup - and his famous save against Pele in 1970 - regularly earn him the spot between the sticks in an England legends XI.